sachinchoolur/lightGallery/site-astro/src/content/docs/web-share.md

 The share plugin in v3 is a **hybrid**: where the
 [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share)
-is available, the share button opens the native OS share sheet — the user shares to any app on their device, not just the networks in a dropdown.
+is available, the share button opens the native OS share sheet, the user shares to any app on their device, not just the networks in a dropdown.
 Everywhere else (and whenever the browser vetoes the payload) the classic dropdown appears, exactly as before.